prescience-data/harden-puppeteer/README.md

 ### Patching with Patch-Package

+_Compatible with Puppeteer 1.19.0 (newer TS versions should apply manually)_

 - Install Patch-Package https://github.com/ds300/patch-package
 - Copy the `patches` folder to your project directory
 - Run `node patch-package` to apply the changes
+- Run `node patch-package --reverse` to remove

 ### What it does